-Plant more natives.
-While you’re ridding your yard of invasive plants, replace them with natives, which almost always suit the needs of local wildlife.
+While you’re ridding your yard of invasive plants, replace them with native plants, which almost always suit the needs of local wildlife.
 Planting natives suited to your growing conditions will feed and shelter birds, butterflies and other creatures.

 Discover a new kind of grass.
 Try designating an area for ornamental grass.
 Beauties such as prairie dropseed and Karl Foerster feather reed grass will feed birds and offer four-season appeal.
 Group them together, and you’ll start to have a whole new appreciation for grasses when you garden for wildlife.

-Never underestimate the value of a good tree.
 If you plan it right, a good tree can offer multiple benefits to wildlife, including nectar in spring, nesting space in summer, and berries in fall and winter.
 Go ahead and invest in a new tree for your backyard.
 You won’t be sorry.
 Here’s 5 essential steps for tree planting success.

 Make Your Backyard Habitat Inviting

-Offer some water.
 Along with food and shelter, water is one of the three necessities of every wildlife habitat.
 A larger water feature is remarkable, but at the least, consider adding a birdbath.
 Birds will flock to it, especially in the heat of summer.
 Here’s how to attract birds to use a birdbath.

-Reduce pesticide use.
 When you have caterpillars, bugs, butterflies and young birds exploring your backyard in summer, the last thing you want is for them to be harmed by pesticides.
 Make an effort to reduce pesticide use for the health of wildlife.
 Check out 10 natural ways to eliminate garden insect pests.

 Planning Your Wildlife Habitat

-Get the whole family involved.
-Creating your backyard habitat will be a lot more fun if you can involve everyone in your family.
+Creating your backyard wildlife habitat will be a lot more fun if you can involve everyone in your family.
 Have a discussion early on about why you’re doing this and what it means.
 Then note things to watch for and assign individual jobs.

-Take the pledge.
 Audubon At Home is a program of the Audubon Society, whose Healthy Yard Pledge supports the establishment of better wildlife habitats.
-Click here to learn more.
 It’s a handy checklist to keep you on track.

-Certify your backyard.
 The National Wildlife Federation has one of the best-known programs with its Certified Wildlife Habitat, which lets you pledge to provide food, water and shelter in your yard.
 If you haven’t yet certified your backyard (you probably already meet the requirements), now is the time.
-Click here to get started.